leotrentini22/integration/README.md

 To do

 ## Usage
-First of all, you need to clone the repository
+1. First of all, you need to clone the repository
 ```Bash
 git clone https://github.com/leotrentini22/integration.git
 ```
-Then, build and run `main.cpp` (with Clion or in the terminal) and follow the instructions on the screen
+2. Then, build and run `main.cpp` (with Clion or in the terminal) and follow the instructions on the screen

+## Possible developments
+To do

 <p align="right">(<a href="#top">Back to top</a>)</p>